 We are delighted to bring you part II of The Art The Life of Stillness from Pico Iyer.
 Why might a lifelong traveler like Pico Iyer, who has journeyed from Easter Island to Ethiopia, Cuba to Kathmandu, think that sitting quietly in a room might be the ultimate adventure?

 In the time that we are sharing this evening in grace, our human race is going to gather eighteen times more data than exists in the entire library of congress.
-Which suggests to me that once upon a time thirty years ago, getting information was a great luxury, now getting away from it is.
-In this wonderful new field that rejoices in the name of interruption science, researchers have found that in a room such as this, it takes the average person twenty five minutes to recover her concentration after a phone call.
-But of course, now a days in a room such as this, the average human being receives a phone call every eleven minutes.
+This suggests to me that once upon a time thirty years ago, getting information was a great luxury, now getting away from it is.
+In this wonderful new field that rejoices in the name of interruption science, researchers have found that in a room such as this, it takes the average person twenty-five minutes to recover her concentration after a phone call.
+But of course, nowadays in a room such as this, the average human being receives a phone call every eleven minutes.

 Check out the full lecture here.